leventgorur/witty/index.md

 ## Membership

-While I was still thinking how to involve in the '''Broadway Toastmasters''' club, evaluating my options for roles that I can be helpful; suddenly I found myself nominated for this role.
+While I was still thinking how to involve in the **Broadway Toastmasters** club, evaluating my options for roles that I can be helpful; suddenly I found myself nominated for this role.
 First of all, thank you, for your trust to me.
 And thank you for encouraging me for this role; I couldn't find myself worthy of such responsibility for another decade or so.

 I saw that there're no other candidates for this role; even the election results sound easy, the responsibility is not.
 So thanks again, for deciding for me.
 I promise that I will do my job as good as possible.
 If you have any suggestion, please feel free to share with me.
 One think I learn in my life, not early enough, is that we are not alone in any journey.
 Being in an organization is giving me ideas from many members not only mine.
 I will have to synthesize other's thoughts and will transition out my personal opinion.